 Hemwatie is a Support Worker in Loughborough.
-After 30 years of continuous service supporting people with learning disabilities, she’s just received an Affinity Trust long-service award.
+In 2019, after 30 years of continuous service supporting people with learning disabilities, she received an Affinity Trust long-service award.

 What brought you to Affinity Trust?

 At the very start of my career I was employed in various jobs in a hosiery factory.